belaz19/llm-explore-Norway/norway_guide/README.md

 docker compose up
 ```

-4. Forward port 8501 (if not dine automatically) and open it it broswer:
+4. Forward port 8501 (if not done automatically) and open it it broswer:
 ```
 http://localhost:8501/
 ```